 8. Get a second opinion

 By all means, have a person who you trust read your script.
 After spending so much time with it, a fresh pair of eyes can catch typos, awkward language or messages in the script that aren’t very clear.
 When you have another reader, make sure they are experienced in either writing or screenplays in some way and can provide quality, objective advice.
 Your Aunt Susie is great, but if she thinks everything you write deserves an Oscar you’re probably not going to get the help you need.
-If you don’t know a person who can help you, you can hire a writer to look over it at freelance platforms like Upwork, Hubstaff, or EssayTigers.

 9. Keep details consistent

 Did your main character say she was born in February on the first page of her script but celebrate her birthday in July thirty pages later?
 Have you found yourself forgetting which leg your villain’s scar is on?
 It can be a bother keeping these small details together, but it can also make or break your script.
 Jot down important notes like these so when they come up again you can make sure they’re consistent.
 This is especially important when you’re revising and changing minute details.

 10. Cut extraneous material

 Letting go is part of the revision process, and as hard as it is sometimes, certain lines, actions, dialogue and entire scenes just aren’t important.
 If they are too wordy or simply don’t progress the scene or story, delete them!

 Ask yourself: how does this scene serve the overall plot, and would the script be missing something without it?
 If the answer is “it doesn’t,” chances are you should delete it, or save that beautifully written scene for another script.